Biden tries to flip skeptical Americans on his economic plan

 Aides are using the term "Bidenomics" to capture the Democratic president's approach, drawing a contrast with the tax-cutting ethos once called "Reaganomics" for its affiliation with Republican former President Ronald Reagan, who left office in 1989.

-"The president vowed to put in place a very different approach - (an) approach that grows the economy from the middle out and the bottom up," said Lael Brainard, director of Biden's National Economic Council.
+"I'm not here to declare victory on the economy.
+I'm here to say we have a plan that's turning things around incredibly quickly.
+We have more work to do."
+He said the next phase would include making the federal tax system fair by eliminating loopholes for the wealthy.

 Whether his message will break through is an open question.
-The summertime afternoon speech comes ahead of the July Fourth holiday, 16 months before voters head to the polls and as Republicans sort through a large field of possible candidates led by former President Donald Trump.
+The summertime speech came ahead of the July Fourth holiday, 16 months before voters head to the polls and as Republicans sort through a large field of possible candidates led by former President Donald Trump.

 Trump has made inflation a key element of his attacks on Biden in the early months of the race.